Tangelo1/Drivebase_Toolset/README.md

 1. Clone the repo
 2. Edit the config file in /lib/ to your desired settings.
 3. Run Install tool as sudo in /linux/ that matches which package manager you have (yum or apt).
-   - *(You may have to chmod +x on this file.)*
+   - *You may have to chmod +x on this file.*

-This will install the automatic tool with an hourly cron job.
+**This will install the automatic tool with an hourly cron job.**

 ## Steps to Install on Windows Based Systems

 1. Clone the repo
 2. Edit the config file in /lib/ to your desired settings.
 3. Run the install tool as administrator in the /windows/ folder.

-   -- *If the install hangs up (especially on the chocolatey step), you may have to close it and reopen it.* --
+   - *If the install hangs up (especially on the chocolatey step), you may have to close it and reopen it.* -

-This will install the automatic tool with an hourly Windows Task Scheduler job.
+**This will install the automatic tool with an hourly Windows Task Scheduler job.**

 ## Steps to Install on Mac Based Systems